 Not every graphics card that you connect to your Linux operating system will function.
 Why is this the case?
 Graphics cards (Nvidia) need proprietary drivers to function correctly.
 Because Linux is an open-source platform, many Linux distributors choose not to distribute closed-source drivers for fear of being sued.

 As a result, many of us utilize AMD Radeon GPUs.
 First, check if the drivers are open-source.
-Then, if you’re looking for an additional Graphics Card for Linux, then dive down below!
+Then, if you’re looking for an additional Graphics Card for Linux, dive down below!

 If you wish to buy one of the Nvidia graphics cards on our list, you should know the finest hardware available.
 However, in order to fully use its outstanding capabilities, you must install or download a third-party graphics driver.